 - The company has borne financial losses for years.

-In some cases, borne has a birth connotation, but only when describing the mother, not the baby.
+In some cases, borne has a birth connotation, but only when describing the mother.
 It has a past perfect use that describes the mother carrying the child as well as giving birth.
-Some examples include:
+Some examples of using borne in a sentence include:

 - My mother had borne three daughters before she gave birth to me.

 - News spread that the queen finally had borne a son.